asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 She pulled over a folder and opened it.
 "Michael Palmer, forty-two, real estate agent.
 Married, no kids, successful business.
 On January ninth, he met a potential buyer at Oak View Mall at eleven-thirty AM.
 The buyer's name was Steven—no last name given.
 They drove to a property in West Omaha for a showing.
 The homeowner, Karen Whitmore, left at noon to give them space.
 When she returned at two-fifteen PM, she found Palmer's body in the upstairs bathroom."

 Morrison pulled out crime scene photos and spread them across the table.
 "Nineteen stab wounds, mostly to the torso.
 Medical examiner says the first three were fatal.
 The rest were—" she paused, searching for the right word, "—thorough.
-Time of death is estimated between twelve-fifteen and one-fifteen PM."
+Time of death is estimated between twelve-fifteen and one PM."

 "Narrow window," Matt said, making notes.